Susy Stark conducting a home assessment

 General Laboratory Description

-General Laboratory Description The clinical translational research of the Participation, Environment and Performance Laboratory (PEPL) focuses on the unique contribution that the environment can make toward improving the performance, participation and quality of life for persons living with functional limitations.
+The clinical translational research of the Participation, Environment and Performance Laboratory (PEPL) focuses on the unique contribution that the environment can make toward improving the performance, participation and quality of life for persons living with functional limitations.
 Dr. Stark and her team study how the environment accounts for the differences between what individuals are capable of doing and their actual participation.
 An exploration of the physical environment as influencing behavior is the basis of research questions studied by the lab.
-Most studies focus on the challenges faced by older adults in underserved communities in urban St. Louis.
-Members of the lab participate in team science with colleagues from a variety of disciplines including engineering, pharmacy, nursing, neurology, psychiatry, and medicine.
-Our older adult community advisory group members and community partners are integral to our team and enhance our community-engaged approach.
+Most studies focus on the challenges faced by adults and older adult with disabilities from underserved communities in urban St. Louis.
+Members of the lab participate in team science with colleagues from a variety of disciplines including engineering, pharmacy, nursing, neurology, psychiatry and medicine.
+Our older adult community advisory board members and community partners are integral to our team and enhance our community-engaged approach.

 General Description of Student Activities

 Trainees are important members of the PEPL research team.
-Our trainees range from high school to post-doctoral levels of training and represent a broad range of disciplines.
-We highly value the opportunity to provide training for underrepresented groups including race, gender identify and disability.
+Our trainees range from high school to postdoctoral levels of training and represent a broad range of disciplines.
+We highly value the opportunity to provide training for individuals in underrepresented groups including race, gender identity and disability.
 All trainees assist with all aspects of implementing our studies including delivering occupational therapy interventions, data collection, data analysis and dissemination of our work.
-Students should consider this laboratory if they are interested in how the environment can impact occupational performance and community participation, and if they are interested in clinical translational research, community engaged research, evidence-based practice and translating evidence into practice.
+Students should consider this laboratory if they are interested in how the environment can impact occupational performance and community participation, and if they are interested in clinical translational research, community-engaged research, evidence-based practice and translating evidence into practice.
 We welcome volunteers who would like to explore our lab.

 Examples of Projects